You have reached the website of Annette

 at the University of Tübingen.

-In an interspecies approach towards understanding the general principles of colour coding, we study colour vision in an invertebrate animal model, namely the honeybee Apis mellifera.
+In an interspecies approach towards understanding the general principles of colour coding, we study colour and 3D object recognition in an invertebrate animal model, namely the honeybee Apis mellifera.

 On the following web pages, you will find

-a brief overview of our laboratory, the research we are
+a brief overview of the ColourLab, the research we are

 currently involved in, as well as examples of publications